Nhs of Chicago - West Humboldt Park Branch logo

 NHS Chicago (Neighborhood Housing Services) has operated for 51 years as a community-focused nonprofit dedicated to breaking down barriers to homeownership.
 The organization is rooted in Chicago neighborhoods and positions itself as an advocate for working families seeking to build wealth through property ownership.
 They operate through Neighborhood Lending Services, Inc. (NLS), their lending subsidiary, and serve as both a mortgage lender and comprehensive homeownership resource.

-The organization offers a full spectrum of homeownership services: conventional and specialized mortgage products (including up to 100% financing with no private mortgage insurance through their Inspire 100 program), down payment assistance grants, home improvement loans and grants, and financial counseling.
+The organization offers a full spectrum of homeownership services: conventional and listed mortgage products (including up to 100% financing with no private mortgage insurance through their Inspire 100 program), down payment assistance grants, home improvement loans and grants, and financial counseling.
 They provide HUD-certified housing consultant services, financial workshops, and one-on-one coaching throughout the entire homeownership lifecycle—from initial qualification through property maintenance and financial crisis management.

 NHS Chicago distinguishes itself through its explicit commitment to racial and economic equity, neighborhood revitalization, and creating mixed-income communities.
 Their impact metrics are substantial: $694 million in funds loaned, $2.37 billion in economic impact, and 7,653 homeowners created.
 They offer grant programs specifically designed to address barriers (down payment, home repairs, hardship situations), not just loans.
 The organization positions homeownership as a wealth-building and community-stabilization tool.